pewbert/pve-toggle-nag-subscription/README.md

 # pve-toggle-nag-subscription
 Enable or disable the subscription pop-up window in proxmox.
-This is written in zsh using sed, grep, and cut we find the line around line 614, this can easily change in updates. the string is a boolean comparison that determines if the subscription is active or not. default for no-subscription is not active, !== 'active' we remove the !bang and replace it with nothing.
+This is written in zsh using sed, grep, and cut.
+We find the line to be edited around line 614, this can easily change in updates. the string is a boolean comparison that determines if the subscription is active or not. default for no-subscription is not active, !== 'active' we remove the !bang and replace it with nothing.
 This makes the subscription always active.